ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 3. Debt

-Ideally, you’d pay off your mortgage and any other debt before retirement.
-Retiring debt-free lowers your financial anxiety level significantly.
-If that isn’t possible, have a plan to pay off debt as early in your retirement as you can.
+Ideally, you would pay off your mortgage and any other liabilities before you retire.
+Entering retirement debt-free lowers your financial anxiety level significantly.
+If that isn't possible for you, make sure you have a strategy to pay off that debt as early in your retirement as you can.

 • Social Security